FastNinja/dotnetcore-webapi-dapper-swagger-xunit/README.md

-# Dot Net Core for the ein
+# Dot Net Core for the win

 Example project that Uses latest DotNet Core , Web API, Dapper and Swagger and Build API Docker container